Assistance programs in St. Johns County.

 The types and numbers of assistance programs offered by these non-profit and charity organizations will vary greatly.
 Some may have limited financial assistance, some provide debt counseling or help with health care, and some may just provide information on such programs as government foreclosure assistance and the hardest hit fund.
 Contact these agencies to learn more about their services.

 Catholic Charities - The organization has offices around St. Augustine and John’s County Florida.
 Programs are focused on helping the working poor make it through a difficult period.
 While limited, financial assistance may be offered for utilities, mortgage or housing expenses/rent.
 Other resources include counseling, a free food pantry, and homeless prevention programs.
 The charity, local churches and its outreach programs are committed to helping those who are less fortunate.
-More details.
+More details on Catholic Charities St. Johns County.

-St. John’s County clothing closets - Some of what may be offered include household goods, free clothes, and other basic needs.
+St. John’s County free clothing closets - Some of what may be offered include household goods, free clothes, and other basic needs such as school supplies.
 The clothing banks, in partnership with thrift stores, offer new or gently used goods and holiday assistance to families of all income levels and backgrounds, with a focus on children and seniors.
-Read more.
+Read more free clothes in Northeast Florida.

 Lutheran Social Services of Northeast Florida covers many counties in the region, including St. Johns Florida.
 As resources and funding allows, the non-profit assists regardless of age, race, or religion.
 Assistance from the charity includes free groceries, canned items, and more.
 Refugees, senior citizens, families with children and families with children are some of the people that use these and other assistance programs.
-Click here.
+Click here Northeast Florida Lutheran Services.

 First Coast Jewish Family Services offer assistance, some of which is focused on everyone and others from the Jewish faith.
 Some of the resources administered are as follows.

-The following churches, charities, and non-profits can offer free food, meals, government surplus commodities, and other aid.
+The following churches, charities, and non-profits can offer free food, meals, government surplus commodities, hot meals, and other aid.
 From time to time they may have additional resources.
 For example, this can include clothing, vouchers for prescription medications or gasoline, and even money for bills and rent.
-Contact the agencies below, or find more food pantries and distribution centers.
+Contact the agencies below, or find more free food pantries in St. Johns County and distribution centers.

 - Council On Aging (COA) - Focuses mostly on senior citizens.
 Call 209-3700